LiamJCates/Programming-Notes/C++/UserDefinedTypes.md

-The const specifiers on the functions returning the real and imaginary parts indicate that these functions do not modify the object for which they are called.
+The const specifiers on the functions indicate that these functions do not modify the object for which they are called.
 A const member function can be invoked for both const and non-const objects, but a non-const member function can only be invoked for non-const objects.

 Keywords public and private
 Information can be classified into at least two categories: data that we don’t mind the public knowing and data that is private.
 C++ enables you to model class attributes and methods as public or private.
 Public class members can be used by anyone in possession of an object of the class.
-Private classmembers can be used only within the class
+Private class members can be used only within the class

 class Human
 {